 - ✓ Provided in depth, proper training to staff in order for them to operate/monitor SCADA system during evenings and weekends. - ✓ Continued to utilize a Geographic Information System (GIS) and Global Positioning System (GPS) equipment to create accurate water system utility atlases.
-Strategic Goal Category: Core Services - ✓ Hired and trained one (1) new Water Laborer/Operator to provide adequate staff for proper system maintenance. - ✓ Purchased new Neptune cloud based meter reading system hardware and software.
+Strategic Goal Category: Core Services - Hired and trained one (1) new Water Laborer/Operator to provide adequate staff for proper system maintenance. - ✓ Purchased new Neptune cloud based meter reading system hardware and software.
 (Still working to integrate this with our current billing system). - ✓ Replaced large chemical mixing motors/shafts (4 units) at both treatment facilities. - ✓ Hired a consultant to administer our Lead Service Line Inventory and replacement program as required by the Illinois Environmental Protection Agency (IEPA). - ✓ Purchased a new water utility truck.

-- Hire a consultant to perform an analysis to determine our options for rehabilitation or replacement on the two (2) 12" water main river crossings which are approximately 50 years old. - Begin construction of the new 750,000 gallon water tower in the central part of the Village with anticipated completion in the fall of 2023.
-Strategic Goal Category: Infrastructure - Continue replacement of machinery and equipment upgrades at the two water treatment facilities and remote well sites. #Strategic Goal Category: Infrastructure - Pull Well # 5's pump and motor for maintenance.
+- Hire a consultant to perform an analysis to determine our options for rehabilitation or replacement on the two (2) 12" water main river crossings which are approximately 50 years old. - Continue replacement of machinery and equipment upgrades at the two water treatment facilities and remote well sites. #Strategic Goal Category: Infrastructure - Pull Well # 5's pump and motor for maintenance.
 Convert well head to pit-less adapter, remove well house and re-pipe directly to treatment plant raw water main.
 Strategic Goal Category: Core Services - Continue to provide training to water laborers and Lead Water Operator in an effort to perform in house repairs, maintenance and to operate and monitor SCADA system.
 Strategic Goal Category: Core Services - Replace water main on Spruce, Locust and Chestnut streets between Hickory and Banbury Rds thus eliminating lead service lines in that area. - Continue to work with consultant (EEI) to complete a full water service line material inventory. - Pull and service pump and motor for Well #6. - Complete upgrading to new Neptune cloud based meter reading system by integration with billing software (update to cloud based version).